CSU-CS152/Lab02Functions/README.md

 The area is the 1/2 * (base1 + base2) * height.
 Three parameters are passed into this function--base1, base2, and height.

-## Step 5: Print Shape Information
+## Step 5: Return Shape Information
-After creating functions that will find the area of four shapes, we want to print out information about the shapes.
-Namely, we will print out a statment declaring the type of shape and it's area, both passed as parameters.
-If I passed in 'circle' as the type of the shape and 78.5 as the area, I want the function to print out:
+After creating functions that will find the area of four shapes, we want to return information about the shapes.
+Namely, we will return a statment declaring the type of shape and it's area, both passed as parameters.
+If I passed in 'circle' as the type of the shape and 78.5 as the area, I want the function to return:

 The area of this circle is $78.5cm^2$

-To be able to print out your area variable, cast the variable to a String type.
+To be able to return your area variable, cast the variable to a String or use String formatting if you know how to.

 Also note, the squared symbol is a special unicode symbol.
 It can be written into a String using the following sequence of characters: \u00b2.
 The following example shows the code and output that uses this special character.